(Formerly: Cognis Corp.)

 On This Page

-EPA had reviewed the existing groundwater investigation and has determined that the groundwater plume does not extend off-site.
+- EPA had reviewed the existing groundwater investigation and has determined that the groundwater plume does not extend off-site.
 Monitoring on-site will continue.
-An environmental indicator determination for groundwater contamination was will be prepared and posted to this website.
+An environmental indicator of “Yes” for groundwater contamination was determined on

-An environmental indicator determination for the soils will be completed once all environmental covenants are properly recorded for the entire property.
+An environmental indicator determination for the soils will be completed once all environmental information is available.

 Cognis Corporation (Cognis) owns a former metal-treatment and herbicide/pesticide manufacturing facility located in Ambler, Pennsylvania.
 One or both of these operations were generally performed between 1914 and 2003.
 Since then, operations have been reduced to specialty laboratory work in one building and general business and site-support services throughout the remainder of the 26-acre property.